310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 Hajime’s really cute.
 He’s the cutest being in the entire galaxy.
 But it's just so easy to see him as some plain, shy kid that no one noticed how cute he really is until now.

-In Yumenosaki, his talent finally bloomed.
+And in Yumenosaki, his talent finally bloomed.
 He found a way to make the absolute best use of his qualities…

 That’s where I feel like the two of us are different.
 {% endbubble %}